 TOD can enhance the stability of BART's financial base by capturing the value of transit, and reinvesting in the program to maximize TOD goals.
 As such BART is open to using a variety of financing and governance mechanisms, including joint powers authorities, memoranda of understanding, assessment districts, improvement districts, and lease credits to achieve station area TOD objectives.
-BART will continue to pursue innovative value capture strategies and approaches in partnership with cities and other landowners to help raise the bar.
+BART will continue to

+TOD projects need to be good neighbors pursue innovative value capture strategies and approaches in partnership with cities and other landowners to help raise the bar.
 BART's goal is to ensure the value capture tools needed to replace the redevelopment function are in place by 2040, by testing potential tools as needed.